M. Donald Grant: Baseball executive

-Grant's interest in baseball stemmed from a long-standing friendship with Joan Whitney Payson, who in the 1960s became the Mets' principal owner.
-Grant was a member of the New York Giants baseball franchise's board of directors in the 1950s, voting Payson's shares.
-He was the only member of the Giants board who opposed the team's move to San Francisco after the 1957 season.
+Grant's interest in baseball stemmed from a long-standing friendship with Joan Whitney Payson, who founded the Mets.
+Payson was a minority owner of the New York Baseball Giants in the 1950s, and Grant spoke for her interests on the Giants board.
+The Paysons vehemently opposed the Giants' move to San Francisco, and Grant was the only board member who voted against the move after the 1957 season.

 With the Mets, Grant was known for bringing fan favorite and former Brooklyn Dodgers player and Yankees manager Casey Stengel to run the new expansion franchise.
 Stengel retired in 1965.
 In 1968 he hired the iconic Brooklyn Dodgers first baseman Gil Hodges.
 Only one year later in 1969, the Mets won their first World Series, beating the Baltimore Orioles, 4 games to 1.

-After Payson's death, her husband, Charles Shipman Payson, inherited the team.
-Charles delegated most of his authority to his daughters; the youngest, Lorinda de Roulet, became team president.
+After Payson's death, Grant became operating head of the franchise.
+Payson's husband, Charles Shipman Payson, inherited the Mets, but did not share his wife's enthusiasm for the team.
+He delegated most of his authority to his daughters; the youngest, Lorinda de Roulet, became team president.
 In turn, the Paysons gave Grant near-complete authority over baseball matters.

 However, even with the success of the 1969 Mets, Grant's baseball knowledge was often questioned by lifelong baseball professionals.
 Whitey Herzog, Director of Player Development for the Mets when they won the 1969 World Series, said that Grant "didn't know beans about baseball."